bgermann/gsl/README.md

 Note the first line, which defines the file as XML, and the `script` tag, which tells GSL what script to run to process the data.
 We've defined three pages.
 Let's write very a simple version of each of these:

 Next, we will write three more short XML files as shown below.
-First the index page:
+First the index page (in file `index.xml`):

     <page
         name = "index"